Welcome to the Prader-Willi Syndrome Association of New Zealand

 Dec 2021 – Pae Ora Bill – Health System Reform

-A planned health reform will disestablish the DHBs in place of a new structure with new accountability arrangements.
-The Pae Ora Bill outlines the core changes planned, which include the establishment of Health New Zealand, the Māori Health Authority, and specific health strategies for hauora Māori, Pacific health, and the health of disabled people.
-The PWSA(NZ) made a submission on this Bill seeking acknowledgement that the rare disorder population are a significant population group that have been overlooked in this Bill.
-We requested that a health strategy for rare disorders be added in order for the Bill to align with its purpose of improving the health of all New Zealanders and achieving equity.
-We also did not support clauses which exclude Pharmac from the principles in this Bill surrounding equity and engagement with population groups.
-We asked that equitable performance be expected from Pharmac and that legislation be amended to reflect issues raised in the recently published Pharmac Review Interim Report.
+A health reform is to disestablish the DHBs in place of a new structure.
+The Pae Ora Bill outlines the core changes, which include the establishment of Health NZ, the Māori Health Authority, and specific health strategies for hauora Māori, Pacific health, and the health of disabled people.
+PWSA(NZ) submitted on this bill that the rare disorder population are a significant population group that have been overlooked in this bill.
+We requested a health strategy for rare disorders be added so that the bill aligns with its purpose of improving the health of all New Zealanders and achieving equity.
+Also, we did not support clauses excluding Pharmac from the principles in this bill surrounding equity and engagement with population groups.
+We asked that equitable performance be expected from Pharmac and legislation is amended to reflect issues raised in the Pharmac Review Interim Report.

 PWSA(NZ) Submission to Parliament on the Pae Ora Bill